-Costs associated with these elements of the Reference Services have not been included in the calculation of Total Revenue.
+Costs associated with these elements of the Reference Services have been deducted in the calculation of Tariff Revenue.

 15.3 Prudent discounts

 Rule 96(1) allows a Service Provider to provide, in certain circumstances, a Reference Service to a particular User or class of Users at a discounted Reference Tariff, and to recover the cost of providing the discount from the provision of reference or other services in one or more future Access Arrangement Periods.